 Ingredients

-1 tbsp olive oil
+- 1 tablespoon olive oil

-2 medium courgettes, cut into small chunks
+- 2 medium zucchini cut into small chunks

-1 medium red onion, finely sliced
+- 1 medium red onion finely sliced

-1 clove garlic, crushed
+- 1 clove garlic crushed

-50g grated cheese (I use a mix of Parmesan and Emmental)
+- 50 g grated cheese I use a mix of Parmesan and Emmental

-6 chives, finely chopped
+- 6 chives finely chopped

-6 eggs, whisked
+- 6 eggs whisked

 To serve:

-½ red onion, very finely sliced
+- ½ red onion very finely sliced

-Extra virgin olive oil, for drizzling
+- Extra virgin olive oil for drizzling

 Instructions

-- Preheat the oven to 180 Fan.
+- Preheat the oven to 180 Fan/160c conventional.

 - Add a drizzle of oil to a medium sized oven-proof non-stick frying pan (approx. 25cm) and set over a medium heat.
-Add the courgettes, season well with salt and pepper, and fry for about 5 minutes, stirring often, until softened and starting to turn golden.
+Add the zucchini, season well with salt and pepper, and fry for about 5 minutes, stirring often, until softened and starting to turn golden.

 - Add the red onion and fry for about 10 minutes, stirring, or until softened.